 Depreciation recapture is not deferred

-If you’re selling assets with depreciation (equipment, vehicles, some real estate improvements), the recapture portion is taxed immediately in the year of sale.
+If you’re selling assets with depreciation (equipment, vehicles, some real estate improvements), depreciation recapture rules require that the recapture portion is taxed immediately in the year of sale, and this recapture is not deferred under installment sales.

 Related-party rule (the 2-year trap)

-If you sell to a related party (family member or controlled entity) and they resell within two years, your deferred gain becomes taxable right away.
+If you sell to related parties—such as family members or controlled entities—the IRS applies special rules: if the property is resold within two years, your deferred gain becomes taxable immediately.

 Example:

-- You sell property to your child via installment sale with $1M deferred gain.
+- You sell property to your child (a family member, considered a related party under IRS regulations) via installment sale with $1M deferred gain.

 - Child resells within 18 months.